csmith/centauri/README.md

   accepted from clients
 - `upstream` - provides the hostname/IP and port of the upstream server the request will be proxied to
+- `provider` - specifies which certificate provider will be used for the route
 - `header add` - sets a header on all responses to the client, adding it to any issued by upstream.
 - `header replace` - sets a header on all responses to the client,